madbernard/HomeDir/notes-to-self/sublime-shortcuts.md

 Control-Command-G:  every match to highlighted thing has a cursor by it

-Control-Shift-M:  select everything between these parentheses
+Control-Shift-M:  select everything between these parentheses (recursive, more keycombos = reaching out to further parentheses)

+Shift-Command-Space:  select quotes and all that lies between them

 ---------- Search ----------

 Cmd-Shift-F:  find in all files (and replace if you like)

-Option-Shift-F:  find and replace in this file only
+Option-Command-F:  find and replace in this file only